martinmib/organic/README.md

 #### First-time User

-As a first time user
-As a first time user
-As a first time user
-As a first time user
+As a first time user, I want to be able to navigate the site easily As a first time user, I want to understand how the company works As a first time user, I want to be able to contact the company As a first time user, I want to be able to view some of the products

 #### Returning User
+As a returning user, I want to be able to jump directly onto the companys social pages As a returning user, I want to find the companies location easy with option of gps As a returning user, I want to save time on having to look at different menus or products which is why we chose to sign up for the weekly email
-As a returning user, I want  like to be able to
+As a returning user, I want to be able to order easy i dont want to have to input details each time
-As a returning user, I want
-As a returning user, I want
-As a returning user, I want

 #### Site Owner
-As a site owner
-As a site owner
-As a site owner
+As a site owner, I want the site to be bright and follow the organic thought As a site owner, I want the site to gather as many contact emails as possible As a site owner, I want the site to show customers gallery images of individual fruits and juices which we use for the final prodcuts
-As a site owner
+As a site owner, I want the site to

 ## Design